Active motility and wetting cooperatively regulate liquid-liquid phase separation

 {\it Introduction.---} Phase separation is a natural phenomenon wherein a homogeneous solution spontaneously segregates into distinct phases.
 It plays a critical role across diverse fields, including soft matter solutions~\cite{doi2013soft,tanaka1993,Bailey2007,tanaka2012viscoelastic,tateno2021,Yuan2023Mechanical,chen2023charge}, biological cells~\cite{Brangwynne2009,li2012phase,Simon2019,Sarah2019,tanaka2022Viscoelastic}, and industrial applications~\cite{Tanaka2009,Gallegos1999,wang2019progress}.
 In recent years, liquid--liquid phase separation of aqueous two-phase system (ATPS) has attracted considerable attention~\cite{zhang2025aqueous}, particularly due to their roles in forming intracellular compartments~\cite{Brangwynne2009,hyman2014liquid} and their broad utility in biotechnology~\cite{teixeira2018emerging,ma2020cell}.
-Generally, phase-separated patterns evolve to minimize interfacial free energy through a process called ``domain coarsening,'' wherein the characteristic domain size $\langle\ell\rangle$ grows with time $t$ as $\langle\ell\rangle \propto t^\nu$~\cite{onuki2002phase}.
+Generally, phase-separated patterns evolve to minimize interfacial free energy, which is called domain coarsening~\cite{onuki2002phase}.